coldshrine/study-notes/books/effective-java.md

 ### Implement `Serializable` with great caution

 A major cost of implementing `Serializable` is that it decreases the flexibility to change a class's implementation once it has been released, it's byte-stream encoding becomes part of its exported API.

+A second cost of implementing `Serializable` is that it increases the likelihood for bugs and security holes.